Starting your Toujeo® treatment off right begins by learning how to use the Toujeo® SoloStar® pen. This video will walk you through the basics.

 Please see full Prescribing Information for Toujeo® provided with this video.

-Changing from another once-daily long-acting insulin:Expect to start at the same dose and your doctor may adjust as necessary.
+Long-acting insulin users:Expect to start at the same dose as your other long-acting insulin, and your doctor may adjust as necessary.

 If you’re worried about starting on insulin or changing insulins, you're not alone.
 It’s natural to feel this way about a change in treatment.